11 Best Things to Do in Luxor | Valley of the Nobles Tours & Tombs

 The area is often searched as Tombs of the Nobles Luxor, Sheikh Abd el-Qurna tombs, Nobles Tombs tickets and Valley of the Nobles tour.
 The strongest way to visit is not randomly; it is to select the right tomb group based on your interests and connect it with other West Bank stops.

-The beauty of the Valley of the Nobles is in detail: faces, hands, fields, boats, workshops, musicians, offering tables and private memories painted on tomb walls.
+The beauty of the Valley of the Nobles is in detail: faces, hands, fields, boats, workshops, musicians, offering tables and guided memories painted on tomb walls.

-Painted Private TombsUnlike royal tombs, noble tombs often show social life, work, wealth and family identity.
+Painted Guided TombsUnlike royal tombs, noble tombs often show social life, work, wealth and family identity.

-Sheikh Abd el-Qurna AreaThe tombs sit within the wider Theban necropolis landscape on Luxor’s West Bank.Quiet Private RouteThis is one of the best Luxor stops for slower, more focused cultural travelers.
+Sheikh Abd el-Qurna AreaThe tombs sit within the wider Theban necropolis landscape on Luxor’s West Bank.Quiet Guided RouteThis is one of the best Luxor stops for slower, more focused cultural travelers.

 History and Highlights